We sell saffron for a limited time with a special discount Contact Us

 Saffron is the dried red stigma or strings of a particular crocus flower that is used as an aromatic seasoning and coloring spice for both foods and drinks.

-This exotic spice is native to Iran but has also been cultivated in Europe and India in countries such as Spain, Italy, France, Greece, Turkey and Kashmir.
-Iran is the largest supplier of Saffron as almost 90% of global market comes from Iran.
+This exotic spice is native to Iran but has also been cultivated in Europe and India in countries such as Spain, Italy, France, Greece, Turkey, and Kashmir.
+Iran is the largest supplier of Saffron as almost 90% of the global market comes from Iran.